MAIN TARGET OF THE RECOVERY AND RELAUNCH PLAN

 Finally, it is believed that the merger will simplify the corporate architecture, confirming the industrial vocation of TerniEnergia, optimize decision-making processes and management efficiency (corporate, accounting and administrative), with a consequent greater rationalisation of costs.

 RELEVANT OPPORTUNITIES EXPECTED FROM THE EFFECTS OF INNOVATIVE ACTIVITIES

-It should be noted that the negotiations with the Company’s creditors regarding the Plan remain subject to definition and that any changes to the above may occur as a result of the continuation of negotiations and in any case in line with them.
+It should be noted that the negotiations with the Company’s creditors regarding the Plan remain subject to definition and that any changes with respect to what is described above could occur as a result of the continuation of negotiations and in any case in line with them.

-The Board of Directors resolved to continue negotiations with creditors and bondholders, on the basis of what was approved today, reserving the right to follow closely the progress of negotiations and with the aim of concluding them and defining the Plan by the end of the year or at the beginning of 2019.
+The Board of Directors resolved to continue negotiations with creditors and bondholders on the basis of the proposed Plan approved today, reserving the right to closely monitor the progress of negotiations with the aim of concluding them and defining the Plan by 30 June 2019.

 FROM FOUR TO TWO STRATEGIC BUSINESS UNITS

 We simplify the group’s structure by improving its operational efficiency and reducing its complexity.